massalabs/as/packages/as-types/README.md

 **MassaLabs** as-types library.

-This library provides useful *AssemblyScript* objects and functions to help you deal with types :
+This library provides useful *AssemblyScript* objects and functions to help you deal with types:

 - **Amount** object to safely express amounts in every currency